BaileeRice/PyBer_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/105184244/179712475-5a23874c-2b2b-4afa-b14d-7fab7e78ea7f.png)

 The line graph does a good job of showing exactly where the market is for PyBer, with Urban cities being their core market, followed by Suburban cities and next to nobody in rural locations.
+Each category having a fairly linear progression throughout the first quarter, except for a spike in overall users in late February.

 ![image](https://user-images.githubusercontent.com/105184244/179714284-26ccaea3-ba15-45e2-a45c-903472a3a33c.png)

 The new DataFrame does a similar job, this time by showing the weekly cashflow for each city type.
+Once again, rural cities seeing next to no usage, likely due to its counterparts(Suburban and Urban cities) having a larger population and need for quick travel.

 ---